robjinman/gemsnrocks_asm/README.md

 Before running the app, switch to TTY mode with ctrl + alt + f1.
 You can switch between TTYs with alt + arrow keys.

-Log in, navigate to the project directory, and run the application
+Run the application from the project directory.

 ```
     ./build/gems
 ```

-The app is tested on a screen resolution of 1920x1080.
-It may not work so well on other resolutions.
+The app works best on a screen resolution of 1920x1080.